Banfill-Locke Center for the Arts engages writers and readers in a variety of ways!

 Practice Writing Group

 Each Tuesday, from 10:30 am to 12:30 pm, a group of writers come together at Banfill-Locke Center for the Arts for a facilitated time to exercise the act of writing.
 Prompts are provided; this format is perfect for any type of writer and any ability.
-New in 2014 Practice Writing is offered on the second Thursday evening of the month from 6:30 to 8:30 pm.
+Practice Writing is also offered on the second Thursday evening of the month from 6:30 to 8:30 pm.
 All sessions are free to attend and participate.
 No sign up needed; just stop on by.

 The NorthWords Writers meet together monthly to critique each other’s work.
-The meetings are facilitated by Katherine Schaefer, the Writer-in-Residence.
+The meetings are facilitated by Diego Vázquez, the Writer-in-Residence.
 NorthWords meets on the fourth Saturday of the month from 10 am to 12 pm.
 Interested writers can attend the group once without being a member of Banfill-Locke Center for the Arts.
 There is a $5 fee payable upon arrival for each session.
-Questions about the fee or the group can be addressed to firstname.lastname@example.org.
+Questions about the fee or the group can be addressed to email@example.com.